|

 photographers and public alike.
 All feast on the woman's beauty,

+personality and charisma.
 "Again, I Diana when she opened Bilston Street Police Station

 in Wolverhampton.
 This was made easy, largely by the woman herself,